Citizen engagement is always a top priority

 Answering with another truism – the early bird catches the worm, Nik feels that in all likelihood the leading companies had a combination of higher risk appetite, vision and gut instinct.
 With trailblazers leading the way, the question now isn’t so much about how do companies get started but when do they get started?

-With the gains seen in the companies that already deploy graph database technology, others are eager to climb on board.
+With the gains seen in the companies that already deploy Graph Data Platforms, others are eager to climb on board.
 But they seem to be unsure about timing and the most opportune stage to do so.

 “We are seeing a lot of other companies that are inspired by these pioneering companies’ successes and are putting a lot of faith and stock in our technology,” Nik acknowledges.
 “Leaders in any organisation have to understand that technology is an investment and that everyone must embark on.
 The time is always right to invest in such technology!”